Utah Sports Betting & Online Gambling: What's Legal in 2026?

 What are prediction markets, and are they legal in Utah?

 Prediction markets are federally regulated platforms, overseen by the Commodity Futures Trading Commission (CFTC), where users trade contracts on the outcome of future events, including sports results.
 Operators like Kalshi and ForecastEx argue that because they are regulated as financial instruments rather than gambling products, they preempt state gambling laws.
-Their legal status in Utah is actively disputed: Kalshi sued Utah officials in February 2026 after the state advanced HB 243, which would classify proposition-style contracts as illegal gambling.
+Their legal status in Utah is actively disputed: Kalshi sued Utah officials in February 2026 after the state passed HB 243, which would classify proposition-style contracts as illegal gambling.
 The question of federal preemption has not been definitively resolved by any court, and Utah residents should treat these platforms as legally contested.

 Does Utah have a state lottery?